Training-Free Adversarial Robustness in Computational MRI: Experiments

 \textbf{Performance Against Adaptive Attacks.} \Cref{tab:Adaptive_attack} shows the performance of our mitigation algorithm for adaptive attacks with $T \in \{10, 25, 50, 100\}$ unrolls.
 Due to the high computational cost of generating adaptive attacks for $T$ = 100, we ran the adaptive attack mitigation on a subset of 75 Cor-PD slices, which is why the non-adaptive attack results have lower PSNR than the full test set in \Cref{tab:comparison_methods}.
 For mitigation of adaptive attacks, we ran both an unrolled version (used to generate the adaptive attack) and an iterative version (ran until convergence) of \Cref{algorithm:attack_mitigation}.
-Average number of iterations for the latter are reported in paranthesis in the last column.
+Average number of iterations for the latter are reported in parentheses in the last column.
 Further visual examples are in Appendix \ref{sec:suppmat_adapt}.
 We observe the following: 1) Baseline reconstructions have higher PSNR under adaptive attacks than non-adaptive attacks, as adaptive attacks balance two terms, reducing its focus on purely destroying the reconstruction.
 This effect increases as $T$ increases, as expected.
 2) For few number of unrolls, adaptive attack degrades performance if mitigated with the unrolled version.
 For $T < 50$, the unrolled mitigation struggles ($\sim$ 5dB degradation for $T$ = 10) with the adaptive attack designed for matched number of unrolls.
 3) Our mitigation readily resolves adaptive attacks if run until convergence.
 For large $T \geq 50$, unrolled mitigation also largely resolves adaptive attacks.
 4) Even though adaptive attacks with large $T$ lead to a weaker baseline attack, they degrade our mitigation more, even though the overall degradation is slight even at $T$ = 100 (.68dB).
-These observations all align with the physics-driven design of the mitigation: The PD-DL reconstruction network ends with data fidelity, i.e. the network output is consistent with (perturbed) ${\bf y}_\Omega$.
-Since the attack is a tiny perturbation on data at $\Omega$, it will cause misestimation of lines in $\Omega^C$ instead (as in \Cref{fig:pipeline}a and \Cref{thm:theorem1}).
-Our method synthesizes new measurements at $\Delta$ from the latter, and uses it to perform a second reconstruction, which are mapped to $\Omega$ and checked for consistency with ${\bf y}_\Omega$.
-Thus, the only way the mitigation can be fooled is if this cyclic consistency is satisfied, which in turn indicates that the intermediate recon on $\Omega^C$ is good, effectively mitigating the attack.